gromacs/gromacs/docs/install-guide/index.rst

   enable additional CMake targets for the gmxapi Python package and sample_restraint package from the main |Gromacs| CMake build.
 This supports additional testing and documentation generation.
+* The :ref:`h5md` file format can only be used if an installation of HDF5 libraries (required version at least 1.10.1) can be found when building
+  |Gromacs|.

 Doing a build of |Gromacs|
 --------------------------